 6.6 The forwarding agent has to be immediately notified by the Client of any obvious transport damages and the Seller be informed accordingly.
 Should the Client fail to comply therewith, this shall not affect his statutory or contractual claims for defects.

 The Seller shall be liable for any contractual and quasi-contractual claims and for claims of liability in tort regarding damages and effort compensation as follows:

 7.1 The Seller shall face unlimited liability

-7.2 Provided that the Seller negligently infringes an essential contractual duty, the liability to pay damages shall be limited to the foreseeable, typically occurring damage, unless unlimited liability applies pursuant to Section 7.1.
+7.2 Should the Seller negligently infringe upon an essential contractual duty, the liability to pay damages shall be limited to the foreseeable, typically occurring damage, unless unlimited liability applies pursuant to Section 7.1.
 Essential contractual obligations are obligations the contract imposes on the Seller according to its content to meet the purpose of the contract and whose fulfillment is essential for the due and proper implementation of the contract and on the fulfillment of which the Client can regularly rely.

 7.3 For the rest the Seller’s liability is excluded.

 7.4 The aforementioned provisions on liability apply also for the Seller’s liability regarding his legal representatives and vicarious agents.

 8.1 If a Client acts as a consumer pursuant to Section 1.2, any contractual relationships between the parties are governed by the law of the country where the Client has his habitual residence.
 The UN-Convention on Contract for the International Sale of Courts is excluded.
 Moreover, the courts of the State where the Client is domiciled will have exclusive jurisdiction over any dispute relating to these relationships.